 - Chase Bank

-Small Business Funding Options
+Small Business Funding Options For Michigan LLC

 Funding your small business can be a struggle.
 Without funds, it’s hard to get up and running or even stay running.
 Just like you can borrow money for personal reasons, you can get loans for business purposes too.
 You’ll need to provide plenty of paperwork on your business’s finances.
 You must also be able to prove that you have some equity in the business (at least 20%).